mendix/postgresql_servicebroker_scp/README.md

 - Download the package
 - Unzip
-- Push the Service Borker to CF
+- Push the Service Broker to CF
 - Config the service broker
 - Register the service broker
 - Check Marketplace